 Because a pillar of the PPP is to keep workers paid, your loan forgiveness may be reduced if you cut the average wage of any employee by more than 25%.
 While the SBA has yet to issue guidance on how the amount of loan forgiveness would be penalized, it’s assumed to be on a dollar-for-dollar basis.
 The SBA form 3508 (PPP Loan Forgiveness Application) includes instructions on calculating the forgiveness amount.

-So, for the eight-week covered period, you need to pay your employees at least 75% of their average wage based on what you paid them in 2019 (or if 2019 data isn’t applicable, based on their gross wages in the first quarter of 2020).
+So, for the Covered Period, you need to pay your employees at least 75% of their average wage based on what you paid them in 2019 (or if 2019 data isn’t applicable, based on their gross wages in the first quarter of 2020).
 This rule does not apply to employees who earned an annual salary of $100,000 or more ($8,333 per month) in 2019.

-Note that there is a limit to the cash compensation any individual employee can be paid during this eight week period: $15,385 (i.e., $100,000 prorated over eight weeks).
-Keep this in mind if you’re considering adding bonuses such as “hazard pay” to help maximize forgiveness.
+Note that there is a limit to the cash compensation any individual employee can be paid during this forgiveness window ($100,000 prorated over the number of weeks in your Covered Period).
+For example, for an 8-week Covered Period, the maximum is $15,385, for a 24-week Covered Period, the maximum is $46,154.
+Keep this in mind if you’re considering adding bonuses such as “hazard pay” to help reach the 60% threshold for forgiveness.

 As part of your PPP loan application process, you should have already calculated your monthly payroll costs according to the guidelines provided for employers.
 It’s in your best interest to double-check and have those figures and supporting documents at your fingertips.

-Halfway through your forgiveness period (or no later than June 30th), take a look at how you’ve spent your PPP funds so far.
-If you notice that 75% of your expenses aren’t going towards payroll, or that your average FTE headcount or employee wages are below your thresholds, you may have time to make necessary adjustments in how you spend the funds you have left, including considering “hazard pay” bonuses, giving people promotions and raises, or hiring new employees.
-Just remember that total cash cap of $15,385 per employee if you’re trying to use bonuses or raises to get your payroll spending up to the 75% required for forgiveness.
+Halfway through your forgiveness period, take a look at how you’ve spent your PPP funds so far.
+If you notice that 60% of your expenses aren’t going towards payroll, or that your average FTE headcount or employee wages are below your thresholds, you may have time to make necessary adjustments in how you spend the funds you have left, including considering “hazard pay” bonuses, giving people promotions and raises, or hiring new employees.

 Even before your forgiveness period is up, it’s a good idea to prepare by organizing what you’ll need.
 First, ask your lender if they will require any specific documentation.
 As a general guideline, such documents may include: